schatzlab/appliedgenomics2022/assignments/assignment3/README.md

 - 4a.
 Write a WDL to extract kmers of a specific length from a range of a given genome, and then align them back to a reference genome using bowtie2.
 Please submit the code for this but you do not need to include screenshots.

 - 4b.
-Using your WDL with k = 25, extract every k-mer from positions 1 to 5,000,000 on GRCh38 chromosome 22, and align them back to chromosome 22 (the entire chromosome) using bowtie2.
+Using your WDL with k = 25, extract every k-mer from positions 20,000,000 to 25,000,000 on GRCh38 chromosome 22, and align them back to chromosome 22 (the entire chromosome) using bowtie2.
 How many 25-mers are mapped back to the correct position (the place they were extracted from) with mapq >= 20?
 How many are mapped with mapq >= 20, but to an incorrect position?
+You can download chr22 from assignment 1 here: [https://schatz-lab.org/appliedgenomics2022/assignments/assignment1/chr22.fa.gz](https://schatz-lab.org/appliedgenomics2022/assignments/assignment1/chr22.fa.gz

 - 4c.
 We consider 25-mers that are mapped back to their correct position in the genome with mapq >= 20 to be uniquely mappable.
-For each position in 1-5,000,000 on chromosome 22, count how many uniquely mappable k-mers are mapped to it.
+For each position in 20,000,000-25,000,000 on chromosome 22, count how many uniquely mappable k-mers are mapped to it.
 Make a histogram of the number of positions in chromosome 22 with a given number of uniquely mappable k-mers overlapping them.
 Use k = 25, and the 25-mers you generated in part a.
 [Hint: How many 25-mers can uniquely map to any one base in chromosome 22?]

 - 4d.
 Repeat the previous two questions for k = 50 and 100, and discuss (in a couple of sentences) the effect of k on how many k-mers are uniquely mappable and on how many uniquely mappable k-mers overlap each position in the genome.